 About one third of all starters do not finish and ‘scratch’ from the race.
 How the costs will be affected depends on when the person scratches and what they decide to do afterwards – go back home or find another way to get to the finish.
 Overall, I don’t expect that the costs for someone who scratches in the middle of the race will be very different to someone who finishes the whole race; that was certainly true for me when I scratched just before halfway through the 2015 TCR, but still went to the finish, compared to when I finished the race in 2014 and 2016.

-Equipment that is purchased to use during these races can also be used outside of the races and so it is an indirect cost, which is why Equipment Costs are covered separately on the next page.
+Equipment that is purchased to use during these races can also be used outside of the races and so it is an indirect cost, which is why Costs of Equipment Used in Bikepacking Races are covered on a separate page.
 Equipment costs are extremely variable depending on what you already own, the money you have available, and what level of equipment you choose.
-To summarize the detailed breakdown that I perform on the next page, I estimate that the typical amount spent on new equipment for most riders is in the range of €200-1500, with €800 being my best guess for what is most typical.
+To summarize the detailed breakdown that I perform on that page, I estimate that the typical amount spent on new equipment for most riders is in the range of €200-1500, with €800 being my best guess for what is most typical.
 If a complete new bicycle is bought for the race then that cost would be in addition to these values.

 The total cost of doing the TCR including buying some new equipment is therefore estimated to be an absolute minimum of €1400, a more achievable low-end of €2000-2500, but more typically around €3000-4000, and occasionally well in excess of this (especially if traveling from outside of Europe or if a new bike is bought).
 In my opinion, this is money well spent to have an incredible adventure, meet amazing people, and to experience living life to its fullest.
 It also gives you something special to focus on for many months beforehand and to reflect upon afterwards.
 It’s hard to put a monetary value on most of these things, so hopefully the cost won’t stop you from giving it a go and this page will allow you to manage your finances accordingly.